 Wallet Overview

-Extra Wallet is a next-generation browser wallet designed for security, flexibility, and extensibility.
+EXTRA WALLET is a next-generation browser wallet designed for security, flexibility, and extensibility.
 It moves beyond the traditional "single account" model to offer a powerful portfolio management system.

 Architecture & Hierarchy